Skip to Content

 Why we prefer Connect

-Being able to see payment data for your FluxStore orders means we can help you debug issues faster.
-If a customer says their payment went through but their order didn’t deliver, we can look up exactly what happened on the Stripe side without needing you to dig through your own Stripe dashboard and send us screenshots.
+Being able to look up payments through Stripe’s API means we can help you debug issues faster.
+If a customer says their payment went through but their order didn’t deliver, we can check exactly what happened on Stripe’s side without asking you to dig through your dashboard and send us screenshots.

 Manual API keys